Employment and Training

 We have designated the days that fall on a "2" (2nd, 12th, and 22nd) of each month as "No Smoking Days" and actively conduct anti-smoking awareness activities, such as posting posters to remind employees of the importance of quitting smoking.
 We also provide support for employees who wish to quit smoking by offering an app-based smoking cessation support program and subsidizing all out-of-pocket expenses for smoking cessation visits.

-We are also working on measures to prevent mental disorders and provide early treatment to those who have mental disorders by informing our employees of "KOKOROBO®" (an online mental health care system using smartphones and PCs) provided by NCNP (National Center of Neurology and Psychiatry).
-In addition, in order to further contribute to solving issues related to mental health, we are participating in a collaborative project with NCNP entitled "Development of a Mental Health Platform Using the "KOKOROBO-J" Remote Mental Health Care System for All Generations and Nationwide Implementation Bases".
+In addition, in order to further contribute to solving issues related to mental health, we are participating in a collaborative project with NCNP entitled "Development of a Mental Health Platform Using the 'KOKOROBO-J' Remote Mental Health Care System for All Ages and Nationwide Implementation Bases"*2.

 Against long working hours

-Employees, including managers, who are working in excess of a certain number of hours are interviewed by industrial physicians to check their overall health status, and if necessary, the head of their department and the Human Resources Department work together to improve the working environment.
-In addition, the internal audit department also collaborates with the company to ensure proper work management through periodic monitoring and other measures.
+Employees, including managers, who work in excess of a certain number of hours are interviewed by industrial physicians to check their overall health status, and when necessary, the human resources department collaborates with the head of the division to which they belong.
+In addition, the Company implements appropriate work management through periodic monitoring in cooperation with the Internal Audit Department.
+The status of monitoring and appropriate work efforts are reported to the CHRO on a regular basis to promote appropriate working hour management.

 Infection control